 While Cristiano Ronaldo nutmegs Carlos Puyol in the picture above, Dani Alves gets the best of Ronaldo when he tries to play defense and Alves puts the ball through Ronaldo’s legs:

-When it works, the nutmeg is a beautiful part of the beautiful game.
+When it works, the nutmeg is a beautiful part of the beautiful game of soccer.

 Of course, the best time to nutmeg someone is when the defender least expects it.
 And the situation where this most often arises is when a defender over commits.
 When they’re so eager to win the ball they dive in.
 They come charging at you or stretch their legs and reach to block a cross or shot.

-Messi and Neymar nutmeg show versus Manchester City:
+Messi and Neymar nutmeg show versus Manchester City.
+Find on YouTube.

 A nutmeg is really like a very wise cut back.
 To accomplish a nutmeg you have to lead the defender one way when you really want to go the other direction.
 Give the impression that the defender can reach and win the ball.
 When the defender reaches to tackle or win the ball, that’s when you slip the ball through their legs.